J Resort: J Resort

 Hotel renovation work was underway in 2019, and company CEO Jeff Jacobs suggested that the property would be renamed following the completion of improvements.
 The renovation work would become part of a $400 million, multi-phase project.
 A portion of the first phase opened on March 7, 2023, coinciding with the property's rebranding as J Resort.
 The $300 million first phase included 500 remodeled rooms and a half-renovated casino, as well as new restaurants and additional parking.
 The first phase is scheduled to conclude in June 2023, with a $100 million second phase expected to begin soon thereafter.
-The second phase will include expansion of the casino, and is expected to finish in late 2024.
+The second phase will include expansion of the casino, a rooftop swimming pool and spa, a sports-themed lounge, and an Asian food and gaming venue and is expected to finish in late 2024.

 A digital video display, measuring 65 by 65 ft, was added to the hotel tower's north side during the first phase and will display content by artists.
 The renovated resort will also include a collection of paintings and sculptures worth $100 million.
 Jacobs compared J Resort to Las Vegas' Bellagio resort, which is known for its art collection.